-- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) Restricted access to the premises by means of a door entry system. - 3) There is no current evidence of arson. - 4) The perimeter of the premises is well illuminated. - 5) There have been no reported fire incidents since the last FRA.
+- 1) Regular checks are undertaken by Caretakers / Cleaning Team(s) 365 days per year which helps reduce the risk of arson. - 2) There is no restricted access to the premises as the entrance door is not served by a door entry system. - 3) Although there is no current evidence of arson, the rear of the premises is not secured by means of a garden gate(s).

+4) There have been no reported fire incidents since the last FRA.